-The Report also seeks to fulfil the public disclosure obligations on organisational structures and corporate governance laid down for banks by the Supervisory Provisions on corporate governance.
+The Report also seeks to fulfil disclosure obligations on organisational structures and corporate governance laid down for banks by the Supervisory Provisions on corporate governance.

-In addition to being required by law, the Report also represents an opportunity for Intesa Sanpaolo to carry out a periodic overall self-analysis, as well as an important tool to communicate with its shareholders, investors and the market, illustrating the governance mechanisms that drive the Bank's operations.
+The Report also represents, on one hand, an opportunity for Intesa Sanpaolo to carry out a periodic overall self-analysis, on the other hand a major tool to communicate with its shareholders, investors and the market, aimed at guiding them through the Bank's governance mechanisms.